Don't Walk the Line: Boundary Guidance for Filtered Generation: Results

-The largest overall improvement appears on the smallest model (\texttt{Qwen2.5-0.5B}), indicating that \emph{Boundary Guidance} is especially effective when the base is weaker and less safe. \texttt{Gemma-2-9B-it} starts safer ($\operatorname{Base harmful}=0.07$) and still sees a significant harmfulness reduction ($\Delta^{\operatorname{harm}}=-0.03$).
-Overall, integrating both reward-model and guard-model signals yields Pareto improvements on our jailbreak and ambiguous-prompt benchmark.
+The largest overall improvement appears on the smallest model (\textsc{Qwen2.5-0.5B}), indicating that \emph{Boundary Guidance} is especially effective when the base is weaker and less safe (see, however, the results in the next subsection, which suggest that this is a result of \textsc{Qwen2.5-0.5B} distilling the reward model here). \textsc{Gemma-2-9B-it} starts safer ($\operatorname{Base harmful}=0.07$) and still sees a significant harmfulness reduction ($\Delta^{\operatorname{harm}}=-0.03$).
+Overall, integrating both reward-model and guard-model signals yields Pareto improvements on our jailbreak prompts and ambiguous prompts.
+We provide more disambiguated results per evaluation task in \Cref{apx:disambiguated}; and also show similar patterns for a different $\lambda$ value on \texttt{Qwen2.5-7B} in \Cref{ap:lambda}.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

 We consider two alternative reward specifications to showcase the relevance of different aspects.
 The first assesses whether a reward model $u(x,y)$, which our theory predicts is necessary, is actually required.
 The second ablation considers whether shaping the reward based on the prompt improves helpfulness and harmlessness.
+Lastly, we also test how including long-context prompts in the training data mix changes results, and whether varying the safety classifier type and strength matters.
 Unless indicated otherwise, all hyperparameters are identical to the main experiment.